Introduction

 Step 3: Building the Chat Interface with Assistant-UI

 To provide a user friendly interface for interacting with my Mastra agent, I used assistant-ui , which is an open source frontend built specifically for Mastra deployments.
 I connected it to my Vercel-hosted Mastra Backend, allowing real time responses from deployed agent.
 This setup made it simple to test and showcase the Peaka agent’s capabilities without building a custom frontend from scratch since Vercel doesn’t offer it.
+You can access The Peaka assistant-UI finished code on Github.
+Follow the Readme instructions to run the project.

 Key Takeaways